-The hackathon has received more and more attention in recent years.
-Thanks to the excellent results we have achieved, the innovative way of working and, of course, the sensational issues we are working on for a variety of clients.
-Eager to organise a Blockchain hackathon or work with other progressive techniques such as IoT?
-My team and I are here to help you with the organisation of your next hackathon.
+Eager to organize a Blockchain hackathon or work with other progressive techniques such as IoT?
+My team and I are here to help you with the organization of your next hackathon.

-My name is Jesse van Doren, founder of Brize and a pioneer in the organisation of hackathons in the Netherlands.
-Together with my team of hackathon experts, I have oodles of experience with developing, organising and executing hackathons.
+My name is Jesse van Doren, founder of Brize and a pioneer in the organization of hackathons in the Netherlands.
+Together with my team of hackathon experts, I have oodles of experience with developing, organizing and executing hackathons.
 Not only for developers, but also other target audiences.

 What is a hackathon?

 Essentially, it is the meeting of different disciplines, such as developers, designers and, sometimes students who work on a challenging problem in daily practice.
 Hackathons in the Netherlands receive particular attention as they are an innovative way to brainstorm, with specialists from different branches or various departments within a company.

 I believe in the power of a hackathon in the Netherlands to bring together employees from all levels of an organization.
 For new perspectives on current challenges and to tackle it with creativity, skill and experience.

 Tip: The hackathon in the Netherlands is not just for large and established organizations.
 Students are also often present at hackathons to give fresh new out of the box ideas.
 We can organise a hackathon for every organization, tailored to a concrete challenge.